tum-hef/sensorHUB_LITE/README.md

 ## License

-Copyright (C) 2024 TBA (Technical University of Munich, Arcisstr.
-11, 80333 Munich, Germany).
+Copyright (C) 2024 Technical University of Munich, Arcisstr.
+11, 80333 Munich, Germany.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by